smnmtzgr/st2-netops-base_config/README.md

 ## Configuration

-To get Ansible working with the IOS-modules you have to install it on the StackStorm-server.
+To get Ansible work with the IOS-modules you have to install it on the StackStorm-server.
 The **devel**-branch includes all needed modules.
 ```sh
 $ git clone http://github.com/ansible/ansible.git
 $ cd ansible